smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

    2. manifest.json file
    3. An HTML file where the manifest is pointing to
 3. The manifest.json file must be included in the HTML file as a script source
-4. The OEM store's backend should store the compressed app copied from the SDL Developer Platform after the app and version was approved by the SDLC and the OEM.
+4. The OEM store's backend should store the compressed app copied from the SDL Developer Portal (smartdevicelink.com) after the app and version is approved by the SDLC and the OEM.
-   1. Note: Neither the SDL Developer Platform nor the SDL Server or SHAID are directly involved in distributing the app package to vehicles.
+   1. Note: Neither the SDL Developer Portal nor the SDL Server or SHAID are directly involved in distributing the app package to vehicles.
 5. If a user installs an app, the OEM store should download the app package from the OEM backend and decompress/install the app to the system.
 6. After installation, the OEM store should make the app visible and available on the HMI.
 7. Core should support a WebSocket Server as a transport.